Jayasree-01/Jayasree-01/README.md

 ### Bioinformatics Graduate | Machine Learning | Data Analytics | Computational Biology

-I'm a Bioinformatics graduate with hands-on experience in machine learning, data analysis, and computational biology.
+I'm a Bioinformatics graduate with academic project experience in machine learning, data analysis, and computational biology.

 I enjoy working with biological and structured datasets to build analytical